A project of the Partnership for a New American Economy

 Growth in foreign-born population 2000-2010

-In 2009, 33 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, immigrants under a status with no clear path to stay in America after collecting their diplomas.
+In 2009, 33 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In the coming years, industries surrounding science, technology, engineering, and math fields, or STEM, are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.

 Immigration Reform = Economic Growth in Alaska